ignorant05/Encoding-Decoding-using-python/README.md

 Run this command-line in your terminal : python3 <file-name.py> '<text-to-enc/dec>'

-(Note:
+Note:

-      -the single quotes used to get the full string even if it contains spaces -if you want to use double quotes instead, make sure to use the "\" before every special character)
+      -the single quotes used to get the full string even if it contains spaces.
+       -if you want to use double quotes instead, make sure to use the "\" before every special character.

 Exmample : python3 Base64ToAscii.py 'SGVsbG8sIFdvcmxkIQ'
 >>>The output will be : Hello, World!